 Upon execution of the agreement, the Company made a one-time cash payment to Scripps of \$10,000 in 2015 and is also obligated to pay a minimum annual fee to Scripps of \$25,000.
 The one-time cash payment was recorded as research and development expense as technological feasibility of the asset had not been established and there was no alternative future use.
 A minimum annual fee payment is due on each anniversary of the effective date of the agreement for the term of the agreement.
 The Company is also required to make performance-based cash payments upon successful completion of clinical and sales milestones.
 The aggregate potential milestone payments are \$2.6 million.
 The Company is also required to pay royalties on net sales of licensed products (including CPI-006) sold by it, its affiliates and its sublicensees at a rate in the low-single digits.
-In addition, should the Company sublicense the rights licensed under the agreement, it has agreed to pay a percentage of sublicense revenue received at specified rates that start at double digit percentages and decrease to single digit digit percentages and decrease to single digit not made.
+In addition, should the Company sublicense the rights licensed under the agreement, it has agreed to single digit percentages based on the elapsed time from the effective date of the agreement and the time of entry into such sublicense.
+To date, no milestone payments have been made.